gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

    - you are following x
       - text populated by api
    - list of users (who you are following)
-      - has profile icon, name, following btn, tappable to profile
+      - has profile icon, name, following btn, tappable to profile (view 7.7)
       - following toggle btn
          - tapped state: following
 - A user can search through their existing friends by typing in the search box